-- 1 tablespoon olive oil
+- 1 tablespoon fresh rosemary, minced

-- Salt and freshly ground black pepper
+- Salt and freshly ground black pepper, to taste

 - 3 1/2 - 4 pound pork loin roast

 - 2 tablespoon cooking fat such as olive oil or coconut oil